JohnKNess/ETS2_Mods_zionid_Transmission/README.md

 ETS Ver.
 1.23.x - MOD Ver.
 1.15

-This is a mod for the transmission ratio inside Euro Truck Simulator 1.23.x.
+This is a mod for the differential transmission ratio inside Euro Truck Simulator 1.23.x.

-The transmission ratio for all the trucks that have variable gear ratios is stored in a Low Gear, High Gear and Medium Gear Ratio Mod.
+The transmission ratio for all the trucks that have variable differentail ratios is stored in a Low Gear, High Gear and Medium Gear Ratio Mod.
 There are three major mod files after all modifications have been performed: